liuruijin17/3DLSCPTR/README.md

 * Predicting 3D lanes and camera pose from a single image.
 * Learning via geometry constraints to improve performances on both tasks.
+* This work has been accepted by AAAI2022.

 ![3DLSCPTRDEMO](.github/demo.jpg)